-The Urban Singers draws its repertoire from a broad range of styles, including gospel, folk, rock, jazz and classical, with students having the opportunity to work with a range of outstanding guest artists.
-In addition to the co-ed Urban Singers, there are opportunities for men’s and women’s a capella and solo singing performances.
+Urban Singers Chorus draws its repertoire from a broad range of styles, including gospel, folk, rock, jazz and classical, with students having the opportunity to work with a range of outstanding guest artists.
+In addition to the co-ed Urban Singers Chorus, there are opportunities for men’s and women’s a capella and solo singing performances.

-The Chamber Orchestra has become a central part of Urban’s musical arts program.
+The Chamber Orchestra is a central part of Urban’s musical arts program.
 Students work in small ensemble settings, playing music drawn from the standard western classical repertoire, as well as some more contemporary pieces.

 The goal of the Performing Arts Department is to introduce students to the discipline and the creative process of the performing arts.
 We stress ensemble work in our classes and productions, creating a trusting environment that allows students to free their imaginations and develop self-confidence and spontaneity.
 Our classes accommodate students with no performing experience, as well as those interested in pursuing performing arts professionally.

 Urban Singers is a performance-oriented vocal group committed to musical excellence and the building of skills and community through ensemble.
-The concert repertoire is drawn from a broad range of styles, including pop, gospel, folk, rock, jazz and classical idioms.
-The ensemble is a musical ambassador for the school community, performing at school functions, neighborhood outreach centers and other Bay Area schools.
-Students participate in small combos every other Thursday after school.
-Participating students earn one full arts credit for their yearlong commitment.
-(Yearlong commitment, meets for three E periods) Prerequisite: Intro to Urban Singers.
-Incoming Freshmen enter this yearlong class after week 6 of Fall Term.
+The concert repertoire is drawn from a broad range of styles, including contemporary, classical, pop, and spirituals.
+The ensemble is a musical ambassador for the school community, performing at school functions and neighborhood outreach centers.
+Students participate in small combos every other Thursday after school, focusing on music of their choosing.
+Participating students earn one full arts credit and a letter grade at the end of their year long commitment.
+(Year Long commitment, meets for three E periods) Prerequisite: Intro to Urban Singers.
+Incoming 9th Graders enter this yearlong class after week 6 of Fall Term.
 (1 credit)

-Introduction to Jazz Band will prepare beginning instrumentalists for assimilation into Jazz Band by teaching the beginning tools and techniques in a supportive environment.
+Introduction to Jazz Band prepares beginning instrumentalists for assimilation into Jazz Band by teaching the beginning tools and techniques in a supportive environment.
 This class will help musicians find their place in the band through specific, necessary instruction and assessment.
 Entering musicians will be part of a team, making the transition into the larger group smoother, more efficient and complete.
-Skills will include Chart-Reading, Improvisation, Musicianship, Ear-Training, Ensemble playing, Intonation, Theory and Repertoire Development.
-(Open to Freshmen and other interested students; meets during Fall term) Intro to Jazz Band is a prerequisite to joining either Lab or Advanced Jazz Bands.
+Skills include Chart-Reading, Improvisation, Musicianship, Ear-Training, Ensemble playing, Intonation, Theory and Repertoire Development.
+Students in this class will join the Jazz Band for the entirety of the school year starting the second half of Fall term, which includes a yearlong combo (smaller group) commitment every other Thursday after school and performing in the Winter, Spring and Combo (smaller group) Concerts.
+(Open to 9th Graders and other interested students; meets during Fall term) Prerequisite: Intro to Jazz Band students are required to join either Lab or Advanced Jazz Bands.
 (1/2 credit)

 Lab Jazz Band is a large ensemble focusing on development of the basic technical and conceptual skills required for participation in the Advanced Jazz Band.
 Previous experience on an instrument is recommended, but not required.
 Students will also perform in small combos incorporating non-jazz styles such as rock, pop, fusion and funk, depending on their experience.
 Combos will meet every other Thursday after school for the entire school year.
-Participating students earn one full arts credit for their yearlong commitment.
-(Yearlong commitment, meets for three E periods) Prerequisite: Audition or instructor approval.
-Incoming Freshmen enter this yearlong class after week 6 of Fall Term.
+Participating students earn one full arts credit and a letter grade at the end of their year long commitment.
+(Yearlong commitment; meets for three E periods a week.)
+Prerequisite: Audition or instructor approval.
+Incoming 9th Graders enter this yearlong class after week 6 of Fall Term.
 (1 credit)

 Advanced Jazz Band is a large ensemble specializing in music from the American jazz tradition.
 It focuses on performance and gives two major concerts a year.
 Previous experience on an instrument is required.
 Students also perform in small combos incorporating other styles such as rock, pop, fusion and funk, depending on their experience.
 Students work on improvisation and other fundamental skills in combos meeting every other Thursday after school.
-Participating students earn one full arts credit for their yearlong commitment.
-(Yearlong commitment, meets for three E periods) Prerequisite: Audition or instructor approval.
+Participating students earn one full arts credit and a letter grade at the end of their year long commitment.
+(Year long commitment; meets for three E periods a week.)
+Prerequisite: Audition or instructor approval.
 (1 credit)

 UAS Music Production and Engineering will actively explore the roles and responsibilities of music producers and engineers from idea inception to finished product.
 Students will immerse themselves in basic studio technologies and recording procedures, focusing on digital audio technology.
 Students will learn about types of microphones, pre-amplification, compression, equalization, microphone placement, tracking, digital effects, mixing and editing, as well as talent management, pre-production and problem solving.
 There will be in-class evaluation of commercial recordings and student work.
 The class culminates in student-produced final recording projects, utilizing the skills taught throughout the class.
 Prerequisite: Music Theory 1 or instructor approval.
 (1/2 credit)

-Advanced Musical Ensemble provides an opportunity for Senior musicians to build, rehearse and perform with a small group in any musical style.
-Seniors may draw from the student body to fill out their group's personnel.
-The bands will work closely with the instructor, but group leaders will also be expected to choose their ensemble's personnel and repertoire as well as run their own rehearsals.
+Advanced Musical Ensemble provides an opportunity for musicians to build, rehearse and perform with a small group in any musical style.
+They may draw from the student body to fill out their group's personnel.
+The bands will work closely with the instructor, but group leaders will be expected to choose their ensemble's personnel and repertoire as well as run their own rehearsals.
 The class will culminate in a showcase performance in May featuring all student groups.
-(Seniors Only) (1/2 Credit)
+(Open to 11th and 12th graders) (1/2 Credit)